DylanMeeus/springboot_jwt_blog/_posts/2016-07-21-analysis-of-social-connection-data.markdown

 ## How Often Are Social Connections Used?

-Auth0 allows developers to use enterprise, conventional username/password, and Passwordless logins alongside Social Login.
-We will group Passwordless and Social Logins in the Single Sign On category.
+Auth0 allows developers to use enterprise, conventional username/password, and Passwordless logins alongside Social Connections.
+We will group Passwordless and Social Connections in the Single Sign On category.
 Here is the split of total users by connection type:

 ![Total Users per Connection Type](https://cdn.auth0.com/blog/social-login-stats/total-users.png)